FAQ

 I see clients age 18 and older.
 Letter evaluations are for clients age 19 and older.

-I’m sorry, but no!
+I’m sorry, but no, I can’t prescribe medications.
 I have a doctorate in clinical psychology, but I am NOT a medical doctor.
-For things like medical advice, prescriptions, medication evaluations, or hospital admissions, you need to see a licensed medical provider like an M.D. or D.O., or a nurse practitioner who has the ability to prescribe.
+For things like medical advice, prescriptions, medication evaluations, or hospital admissions, you need to see a licensed medical provider like an M.D. or D.O., or a psychiatrist or nurse practitioner who has the ability to prescribe.

 Although I am trained to do many types of psychological testing, I am currently only offering therapy and evaluations for letters to support access to gender-affirming services.
 You can try searching Inclusive Therapists, Therapy Den, or Psychology Today to find a psychologist who offers testing services.